ossf/tac/process/templates/SIG_NAME_incubating_stage.md

   * "link to sandbox PR if exists"

 ### List of SIG maintainers
-The project must have a minimum of three maintainers with a minimum of two different organizational affiliations.
+The SIG must have a minimum of three contributors with a minimum of two different organizational affiliations.
   * "name, affiliation, GitHub ID"

 ### Governance